SamujjwalSam/Short-text_GNN/Readme.md

-# Domain Adaptation based tweet classification using Graph Neural Networks
+# Domain Invariant Short-text Classification Framework using Graph Neural Network

 Problem with tweets are the availability of limited context.
 To increase context, generate a large graph using labelled and unlabelled data from source domain (S) and unlabelled data from target domain (T).
 Each node in the graph is a